Trusted WordPress tutorials, when you need them most.

 From here, you can customize the header to your liking.
 You can change colors and the navigation menu and add blocks like search, site logo, buttons, and more.

-For classic themes, you can find the custom header settings under the ‘Header Options’ tab.
+You can find the custom header settings under the ‘Header Options’ tab for classic themes.

 Edit header in theme customizer